Four things to watch as Malaysia’s UMNO kicks off annual gathering

 Set to draw over 6,000 delegates, the meeting comes at a critical juncture for the party, which turns 80 this year.

-KUALA LUMPUR: The Malay nationalist party United Malays National Organisation (UMNO)’s general assembly, to be held from Jan 14 to 17, is set to be one of its most consequential gatherings in recent times, say analysts.
+KUALA LUMPUR: The Malay nationalist party United Malays National Organisation's (UMNO) general assembly, to be held from Jan 14 to 17, is set to be one of its most consequential gatherings in recent times, say analysts.

 Set to draw over 6,000 delegates from around the country, the meeting comes at a critical juncture for the party, which turns 80 this year.